mousepawmedia/devdocs/source/quickstart/staff.rst

 ..  sidebar:: Rule of Task Creation

-    If it will only take five minutes and you're doing it now, don't create a task.
-Otherwise, **MAKE A TASK.**
+    Unless the goal will be completed in the next five miuntes, **MAKE A TASK.**

 * Maniphest (see :ref:`phab_maniphest`)